sap-tutorials/btp-dev-guidance/tutorials/remote-service-run-dev-test/remote-service-run-dev-test.md

 ## Prerequisites

-- You have got the Business Partner API from SAP S/4HANA Cloud and have extended the functionality of the Incident Management application.
+- You've got the Business Partner API from SAP S/4HANA Cloud and have extended the functionality of the Incident Management application.
 Follow the steps in the [Get the Business Partner API and Extend the Incident Management Application](remote-service-extend) tutorial.

 > This tutorial follows the guidance provided in the [SAP BTP Developer's Guide](https://help.sap.com/docs/btp/btp-developers-guide/what-is-btp-developers-guide).

 ### Create mock data for the new entities

-Since you already have an SQLite in-memory database that was automatically created in the previous step, let's now fill it in with some test data.
+Since you already have a SQLite in-memory database that was automatically created in the previous step, let's now fill it in with some test data.

 1. Navigate to the Incident Management application project and create a new folder **data** in the **srv/external** folder.